 The general organization of ASME Section XI Subsection IWB, IWC, IWD, IWE, IWF, and IWL and the materials/components to which these requirements apply.

-How defects in AME code class piping are analyzed, assessed and corrected.
+How defects in ASME code class piping are analyzed, assessed, and corrected.

 An ASME Code Section Xl defect and a Code repair/replacement activity (Section Xl, IWA-4000).